DAY 1 | WEDNESDAY, 10 SEPTEMBER 2025

 2:30 PM

-From roles to readiness: What’s working in the shift to a skills-based approach?
+From roles to readiness: The shift to a skills-first approach

 As organisations transition from traditional role-based models to skills-based structures, many are discovering both the promise and the pitfalls of this transformation.
 While the approach offers increased agility and more targeted development, successful implementation requires more than just a mindset shift, it demands integrated systems, reliable data, and cultural alignment.